 All on-campus employment positions are posted on Handshake, Clark’s job, internship, and volunteer opportunity portal.
-If you have not already done so, activate your Handshake account and complete your profile this summer.
-You will not be able to view or apply for on-campus employment without a Handshake account.
-Check back often through July and August, as more jobs are added daily.
+If you have not already done so, log onto Handshake using your Clark email address and password, and complete your profile.
+You will not be able to view or apply for on-campus employment without your Handshake account.

-Mid-June 20 through July 1: Begin working on your resume and cover letter
+June through July: Begin working on your resume and cover letters

-Mid-July through late August: Search for and apply to on-campus employment openings
+July through August: Search for and apply to on-campus employment openings

 In the meantime:

 - Keep applying to positions that interest you.
 If you feel you do not have enough experience for positions on campus, make an appointment to meet with a career adviser — we are here to help you uncover your hidden talents and experiences!
 Visit our Meet the Team page for instructions on how to make an appointment, and choose “On-Campus Job Search” for the appointment type.